olgaemms/davidemms.github.io/_posts/2019-09-18-020-running-your-own-orthofinder-analysis.md

 In this tutorial we're going to download the proteomes for a set of species we want to analyse, tidy the files up a little and run OrthoFinder on those species.
 In the next tutorial we'll dive into the results.

 ## Downloading proteomes for our species
-We're going to perform a phylogenomic analysis across a set of model species: mouse, human, frog, zebrafish, fruit fly and *Caenorhabditis elegans*.
+We're going to perform a phylogenomic analysis across a set of model species: mouse, human, frog, zebrafish, Japanese puffer (*Takifugu rubripes*) and fruit fly (*Drosophila melanogaster*).
 If you've returned to this tutorial to guide you through your own analysis you may want check out the advice on species selection in the post, [Getting the most from your OrthoFinder analysis](/orthofinder_tutorials/040-getting-the-most-from-your-orthofinder-analysis.html).

 1. Create a folder called "proteomes".
 It's best if there aren't any spaces in the full path for this folder (e.g. "/home/david/orthofinder-tutorial/proteomes/" and not "/home/david/orthofinder tutorial/proteomes/").